-Laurence J. Roberge is now in his second term as a member of the Council of Elders, and his first term as the organization’s Chairman.
+Laurence J. Roberge is now in his third term as a member of the Council of Elders, and his second term as Chairman; he previously served as Treasurer and Vice- Chairman.
 As a founding member of the Mohegan Tribe’s Housing Authority, he was part of the managing body that created the Tribe’s elder residence.
 In addition, his position included overseeing other programs that served the general housing needs of Tribal members.
 His professional background includes experience with the building industry, having worked with L.H.
 Bond Sand & Gravel, and also for the Town of Montville’s Department of Public Works.
 Laurence has also coached youth basketball, Babe Ruth baseball, and Little League for the Town of Montville.
 He also carries on a long-standing family tradition of stewardship, being the eldest child of Tribal Nonner Loretta Roberge, who was part of the council that fought for the Tribe’s federal recognition during the latter decades of the 20th Century.
 He lives in Chesterfield with his wife Susan, and they have three children, Kelly, Nicole and Dan.

 Charlie Strickland began his service on the Council of Elders in 2012, and was appointed as Vice Chairman in 2014.
 Prior to serving on the Council of Elders, he worked in the Behavioral Health Department as the Sober House Coordinator.
 He also started the Work Supported Program, helping those tribal members who are in recovery, and chairs the Thursday Night Feather Meetings.
 Reaching out to his fellow tribal members, he also has served as a mediator in area court systems, and holds tribal sweats and healing circles.
 At the Tribe’s annual summer gatherings, Charlie volunteers as a cook during Cultural Week, and performs with the Unity of Nations Drum Group at the Wigwam festival.
 He has been appointed as the Tribe’s Lodge Keeper and is also the Drum Keeper for the Unity of Nations.
 Outside of the Tribe, he has been a part of many outreaches on the topic of Mohegan history and culture to community schools and scouts, and he has helped Boy Scouts to achieve their Indian Lore badges.
 He also welcomes school groups to his home to learn about Mohegan and Eastern Woodlands tribes.
 Charlie lives in Preston with his lovely wife Suzette, six spoiled yorkies and three beloved horses.

-Marie Pineault has devoted many years of service to the Mohegan Tribe, and in 2012 was appointed to the position of Treasurer, with previous experience acting as the Elders’ Secretary.
+Marie Pineault is in her fourth term on the Council of Elders.
+She has devoted many years of service to the Mohegan Tribe, and in 2012 was appointed to the position of Treasurer, with previous experience acting as the Elders’ Secretary.
 Before being elected to the Council of Elders, she held several administrative posts at the Tribe.
 Marie has also volunteered at many events sponsored by the Tribe, and served on various Tribal committees.
 She has been a part of the Indigenous Games Committee and Constitution Review Committee.
 Prior to her experience with the Mohegan Tribe she worked for Norwich Public Schools, responsible for the planning, coordination and supervision of food management programs.
 Marie has a strong interest in the youth of the Tribe and has committed herself to passing on Tribal knowledge and traditional values.

-Sharon Maynard is currently serving her second term as a member of the Council of Elders.
-Her background has shown a commitment to the Cultural/Historical concerns of the Mohegan Tribe as manager for the Cultural and Community Programs department of the Tribe.
-In addition, she is a Tribal representative to the board of the Connecticut State’s Native American Heritage Advisory Council.
+Sharon Maynard is currently serving her third term as a member of the Council of Elders.
+Her background has shown a commitment to the Cultural/Historical concerns of the Mohegan Tribe as a participant in many Tribal committees and programs.
+In addition, she is the Tribal representative to the Connecticut State’s Native American Heritage Advisory Council.
 Sharon has passed down the gift of basket-making that she learned from Nonner Pauline Brown to many Mohegan tribal members, and has also worked on the language project.
-She has worked as a field and lab technician in the Tribal archeology department, and has also been a guest instructor in the ethno-biology department at Connecticut College.
+She has worked as a field and lab technician in the Tribal archeology department, as a manager of the Cultural and Community Programs Department, and as a guest instructor for the ethno-botany department at Connecticut College.
 She earned an A.S. in hospitality management from Three Rivers Community College, and also holds a B.S. with a focus in Anthropology from Charter Oak State College.
 Her other interests include music and the culinary arts.